SilviH/sentiment_analysis/methods.md

 TF-IDF computes “weights” that represent how important a word is.
 The TF-IDF value increases proportionally to the number of times a word appears in a review and is offset by the number of reviews in the whole dataset (corpus) that contain the word.
 This method is used because we want to identify unique/representative words for positive reviews and negative reviews.
+ALL THE MODELING IS BASED ON THE FREQUENCY/UNIQUENESS OF WORDS!
 More information about fit vs transform: https://datascience.stackexchange.com/questions/12321/whats-the-difference-between-fit-and-fit-transform-in-scikit-learn-models
 #### Supervised learning
 Models are trained using labeled data (data that has already sentiment information).
 Two common types of supervised learning are **Regression** used to predict continuous values such as price, salary, age and **Classification** used to predict discrete values such as male/female, spam/not spam, positive/negative.
 #### Classification methods
 ##### Support Vector Machine
 The objective of the support vector machine algorithm is to find a hyperplane in an N-dimensional space that distinctly